-- 7.11 To this end, the legal framework for local authority companies includes an express requirement concerning the provision of information to Members of the Council, which reflects the similar provision in relation to local authorities generally.
-This states that a local authority regulated company "shall provide to a Member of the Council such information about the affairs of the company as the member reasonably requires for the proper discharge of his duties." - 7.12 The exception here is that the company cannot be required to provide information in breach of any enactment, or of an obligation owed to any person. - 7.13 It is also worth noting that, where a Member or an officer has become a member or director of a local authority company, the local authority must make arrangements for them to be open to questioning about the company's activities by Members of the Council at a meeting of the authority, or a committee or subcommittee, or by cabinet members in the course of proceedings of the cabinet or a committee of the cabinet.
-Importantly, the Member or officer is not required to disclose confidential information about the company.
+- 7.5 Members, to fulfil their role within committee and Council, require a means of access to the sensitive information and debate that inform the Sub-Committee and Director's decision making, without either oppressing that process or endangering its own strictly non-Council role. - 7.6 It is worth noting that the legal framework for local authority companies includes an express requirement concerning the provision of information to Members of the Council, which reflects the similar provision in relation to local authorities generally.
+This states that a local authority regulated company "shall provide to a Member of the Council such information about the affairs of the company as the member reasonably requires for the proper discharge of his duties." - 7.7 The exception here is that the company cannot be required to provide information in breach of any enactment, or of an obligation owed to any person. - 7.8 It is also worth noting that, where a Member or an officer has become a member or director of a local authority company, the local authority must make arrangements for them to be open to questioning about the company's activities by Members of the Council at a meeting of the authority or a committee or sub-committee.
+In the course of proceedings of the committee, the Member or officer is not required to disclose confidential information about the company.